ethereum/EIPs/SIPS/sip-37.md

 Once the period is over, we invoke `settle` within `exchange` or `burn` of the `dest` synth to limit complexity for the user.

 Whilst we can also invoke `settle` within `transfer` of the `dest` synth, there are concerns that this will break `ERC20` assumptions.
 When `transfer(amount)` is invoked, there are assumptions in the Ethereum ecosystem that `amount` will be received by the recipient.
 For instance, when Synthetix was Havven, there were issues integrating `sUSD` into DEXes as the previous `sUSD` transfer fees meant that these DEXes had to consider these in their accounting systems, which was often too complex for them.
-That being said, this
+That being said, this proposal includes the addition of a `transferAndSettle` function for users who want that functionality in a single transaction.

 ## Test Cases